 Crops for the Winter Greenhouse

-- Lettuces are quite resistent to frost, though they are not as cold hardy as some other winter garden plants.
+- Lettuces are quite resistant to frost, though they are not as cold-hardy as some other winter garden plants.
 Some varieties are better adapted to cold weather and short days, so study your seed catalog descriptions.
 I always grow a dozen different varieties—I guess I’m easily bored with only one or two textures, colors, and tastes.

 - Chicories are my favorite winter salad.
 Indeed, during the height of winter—January and February for me—you can forget your mesclun and fancy lettuces, give me chicories!
 And if you’ve been turned off to stringy, bitter, tough endives and escaroles from the supermarket, be assured that—in the reduced light and chill of the winter greenhouse—chicory’s bitterness is tinged with sweet, and the stringy toughness is replaced by a delightful juicy crunch.
 Chicories come in many shapes, colors, and types: round heading, tall heading (sugarloaf, the chicory equivalent of a Romaine lettuce), open heading (escarole and endive), cut-and-come-again leaf types (catalogna, cardoncella), radicchio, mini-headers of which you use whole tiny heads in salads (grumolo), even chicories with edible roots—all in a riot of beautiful colors, often variegated: green, rose, salmon, red, pink, etc. (An unusually good source for chicory seeds is Seeds from Italy.
 Be careful, though: Last time I was on their site I ordered nineteen varieties!)